tlvaldepena/vectorsurv.org/_docs/arthropod/v5/collection.md

 ### **Input Methods**:

-If your screen size is larger than 768px, there are two input methods: A tabular input similar to the legacy form where you can update multiple abundances in one go and a mobile-friendly form where you can input one abundance at a time.
-If you adjust your screen size you will need to refresh the page to see the tabular input.
+You will see a single mobile-friendly form if your screen size is smaller than 768px.
+If your screen size is larger than 768px, there you will see two input methods: A tabular input similar to the legacy form where you can update multiple abundances in one go and the mobile-friendly form where you can input one abundance at a time.
 Switching between forms will discard any edits you made to the current form.
-If your screen size is smaller than 768px, you will only see the mobile-friendly form.
+Changing screen size will affect which input methods are available unless there are live edits that have not been saved.
+Once you have cleared or saved your edits, the input methods will respond to the new screen size.

 - **Tabular Input**
   ![Tabular Input](/assets/images/docs/new_collection_tabular.png)

   - To enter an abundance first select the species that make up this abundance.
 Start typing to filter the list.
 Each row must have a unique species not already entered for this collection.
 The list of species in the dropdown can be adjusted through the Available Species settings on the [arthropod configuration page]({{ site.baseurl }}/docs/arthropod/trap-types/).
   - When you select a species a new unpopulated row will automatically appear.
 This is for convenience so the user does not have to manually create each new row.
 This will not create a new empty abundance.
   - After a species is selected, you can input counts for each sex/stage/condition column. ‘Σ F’ represents the total number of females for the row’s species across F-Mixed, F-Unfed, F-Bloodfed and F-Gravid.
 Each row must have at least one count.
+It is not necessary to mark 0 counts as that is assumed when left blank or absent from the form.
     - You can enter either F-Mixed OR any combination of F-Unfed, F-Bloodfed and F-Gravid.
 For example, if you input a count for F-Bloodfed, the F-Mixed input will become disabled.
 If you input a count for F-Mixed, F-Unfed, F-Bloodfed and F-Gravid will all be disabled.
   - The bottom row represents totals for each sex/stage/condition across species.
   - **Action Buttons:**